yegor256/blog/_posts/2015/sep/2015-09-22-micromanagement.md

   Everyone knows micromanagement is evil, but very few understand what exactly it is and what's a better alternative.
 keywords:
-  - micromanagement
+  - micromanager
-  - micromanagement good or bad
+  - micro-management good or bad
   - micromanagement effects
   - micromanagement quotes
   - micromanagement meaning